 - bringing in emergency service workers who did not previously work for the employer; and

 The following FAQs provide answers to questions received by the College during the COVID-19 pandemic.
 Many of the questions and responses relate to care/service that did not involve assignment of controlled acts.
+In light of temporary regulatory changes effective December 22, 2021, there have been questions regarding performance of controlled acts.
 For information on delegation and controlled acts, read the Practice Guideline- Scope of Practice, Controlled Acts and Delegation.

 Health emergencies are fluid situations and information changes quickly.
 These FAQs will be updated as needed.